Geometry of fully augmented links in doubled 3-manifolds: Introduction

 \section{Introduction}

-Fully augmented links in the 3-sphere are a class of links that exhibit highly geometric properties, arising from the geometry of a circle packing on the 2-sphere.
-They appear in the Appendix to~\cite{Lackenby:Vol}, and lead to knots with many hyperbolic geometric applications; see for example~\cite{BlairFuterTomova, FuterPurcell:Exceptional, FKP:DehnFilling, KalfagianniLee, Millichap, Purcell:CuspShapes, Purcell:AugLinksSurvey}.
+Fully augmented links in the 3-sphere are a class of links that exhibit tractable geometric structures, arising from the geometry of a circle packing on the 2-sphere.
+Any knot or link in the 3-sphere can be obtained by Dehn filling a fully augmented link, which has led to important applications; see for example~\cite{Lackenby:Vol, BlairFuterTomova, FuterPurcell:Exceptional, FKP:DehnFilling, KalfagianniLee, Millichap, Purcell:CuspShapes, Purcell:AugLinksSurvey}.